 Cause of a Fear of Going Up and Down Stairs

-The majority of dogs who are afraid of stairs develop the fear because of a lack of early exposure.
+Many dogs who are afraid of stairs develop the fear because of a lack of early exposure.
 If you live in a single story home, it's possible that your dog won't see stairs until a little later in life.
-You may even discourage your puppy from going on the stairs to keep him contained to a single room.
+Some dog owners may have discouraged their puppies from going on the stairs to keep them contained to a limited area.

 In some instances, a dog may develop a fear of stairs from a traumatic experience.
 For example, a dog who falls down the stairs may be left with a phobia of climbing stairs.